HorizenOfficial/zendoo-mc-cryptolib/README.md

 In particular it exposes interfaces to:

-* handle the needed finite field elements
+* handle the finite field that is the alphabet of the zk Proving System
-* manage and verify Zendoo Sidechain proofs
 * call the Poseidon hash function
 * use a Poseidon-based Merkle Tree (calculate root, verify merkle path, ...)
+* verify a SNARK proof, the cryptographic proof included in Zendoo "backward transfer" certificates

 **Please note: the code is in development.
 No guarantees are provided about its security and functionality**